SNAP Review – Bluffaneer Dice Game

 Bluffaneer Dice Game is a great little filler game that lasts around 10-15 minutes.

-It would be perfect for kicking off a game night or when your looking for something short to play, and totally worth its $9.99 price point – find it at Target.
+It would be perfect for kicking off a game night or when your looking for something short to play, and totally worth its $9.99 price point – find it at Target or on Amazon.

 We rate Bluffaneer Dice Game 4 out of 5 tattered Jolly Roger flags.